José Antonio García (journalist)

 José Antonio García Apac, also known as "El Chino", was a Mexican journalist and editor for the Ecos de la Cuenca in Tepalcatepec, Michoacán, Mexico, when he disappeared 20 November 2006.
 He is best known for the news stories he published on the violent relationship between the drug cartels in his home state and its authorities.

 According to the Committee to Protect Journalists, García was one of two journalists to go missing in Mexico in 2006, a year in which 8 journalists were killed.
 He was one of six missing journalists between 2005 and 2006.

 Personal

 José Antonio García was married to Rosa Isela Caballero, with whom he had six children.
 Caballero is convinced her husband's disappearance was a direct result of his work at Ecos de la Cuenca.

-García's family lived in Morelia, Michoacán, which is the capital of the state of Michoacán.
+García's family lived in Morelia, which is the capital of the state of Michoacán.
 He worked about 256 kilometers, or a three-hour drive, away from his home in Tepalcatepec.
 García was headed to Morelia to see his family on the night of his disappearance.
 García's wife says he did not receive threats but the family had noticed being followed.

 In 2012 his son Aldo García Caballero released a film, El Último Día, which was about drugs in Michoacán.
 His film made the final selection for the Michoacán section of El Festival de Cine y Video Ingenia in 2012.